 7. Surf Lessons.
 Learning to surf in Waikiki is kind of awesome, because 1. the surf breaks aren’t as intense as other spots on the island and 2. you’ll be learning in the same spot that famous surfers from around the world come all the time!
 And honestly – nothing says surfing quite like Hawaii!

 8. International Marketplace.
 This shopping plaza just got a serious makeover last year and it’s definitely worth a trip!
 Filled with high end shops and yummy restaurants, the makeover also included incorporating unique design elements that reflected the lifestyle and culture of Hawaii.
 They even built the complex around a Banyan tree that was planted in 1850!
 If you’re shopping near sundown, stick around for the nightly lighting of the sacred torch and a brief history lesson that includes traditional dances and song!

 9. Waikiki Beach.
 It’s not world famous for nothing!
 Though pretty crowded, it’s a great spot to get a tan, float all day in an inner tube or simply sit on the white sand and people watch!
 There is no shortage of space to sit and take it easy for a minute…or an entire afternoon.

 10. Honolulu Museum of Art & Doris Duke’s Shangri La.
-I blogged specifically about Shangri La here, but it is, without a doubt, one of the coolest places to visit.
-The Museum of Art is usually hosting traveling exhibits and each time we go, I learn something new.
+I have blogged specifically about Shangri La before, but it is, without a doubt, one of the coolest places to visit.
+(What You Need To Know Before Visiting Doris Duke’s Shangri La) The Museum of Art is usually hosting traveling exhibits and each time we go, I learn something new.
 It’s relatively easy to visit the museum, but if you have any interest in seeing Shangri La, book early!